mingtaiha/parallel_prog/project_2/Readme.txt

+Since this code is being tested on ORBIT machines, we assume that an environment with ispc has been created

-To generate matrices,
+To generate matrices for ISPC part:
 1) compile
     gcc array_gen.c -o array_gen.o -lm
 2) run
     ./array_gen.o <array_filename> <sqrt_array_filename> <num_elements>

-To compile the ISPC part of it:
+The ISPC part (using SSE or AVX instructions):

 1a) Compile with sse4-i32x8 instructions
     ispc newton.ispc -h newton.h -o newton_ispc_sse4.o --target=sse4-i32x8